stryker-mutator/stryker-net/docs/configuration.md

 ## Experimental

 **The features in this section are experimental.
-Results can contain false postives and false negatives.**
+Results can contain false positives and false negatives.**

 ## Baseline